 Why not get your own digital platform?

-Everything is turning digital, asides from knowing how much bloggers really make.
-You know.
+Everything is turning digital, asides from knowing how much bloggers earn.
+We all know.

 Who knows tomorrow?

 You need an online publicity for your writings.